SeisSol/SeisSol/Documentation/kinematic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The geographic coordinates of the source model are projected to Cartesian coordinates wit the pre-processing tool `rconv
+The geographic coordinates of the source model are projected to Cartesian coordinates with the pre-processing tool `rconv
 <https://github.com/SeisSol/SeisSol/tree/master/preprocessing/science/rconv>`_.

 ::